jecklgamis/gatling-scala-example/README.md

 [![CircleCI](https://circleci.com/gh/jecklgamis/gatling-test-example.svg?style=svg)](https://circleci.com/gh/jecklgamis/gatling-test-example)

-This is an example test using Gatling.
+This is an example test using [Gatling](https://gatling.io/).
 A minimal HTTP server is used as an example system under test.

-This example demonstrates a number of ways of running Gatling simulations:
+This example demonstrates a number of ways of running simulations :
 * Running from an executable jar file - this packages the Gatling runtime and simulations into a single jar file
 * Running using Docker - this uses the executable jar file to execute simulations inside a Docker container
 * Running as Kubernetes Job  - this uses the Docker image to run test inside a Kubernetes cluster
 * Running using Maven plugin - this uses the Gatling Maven Plugin and runs directly from repo (note Gatling has plugins for Gradle and SBT that might suit your use case)
 * Running inside IDE  - this uses a helper class `Engine.scala` to run simulations from IDE.
-Useful for crafting your simulations or  if your just getting started
+This is useful for crafting your simulations or if your just getting started
+* Running using the standalone distribution.
-* See [gatling-server](https://github.com/jecklgamis/gatling-server) for running simulations using an API server.
+* See [gatling-server](https://github.com/jecklgamis/gatling-server) for running simulations using an API server

 ## Getting Started